hashicorp/terraform-provider-google-beta/website/docs/r/access_context_manager_service_perimeter.html.markdown

 * `status` -
   (Optional)
   ServicePerimeter configuration.
-Specifies sets of resources, restricted/unrestricted services and access levels that determine perimeter content and boundaries.
+Specifies sets of resources, restricted services and access levels that determine perimeter content and boundaries.
 Structure is documented below.